emilsViksnins/Second_Project/README.md

 # Students List Application

 ## Description
-The students list application is a simple application for tracking and storing a records of ongoing people flow in training course, school or any other organization with manu paticepants at the same time.
+The students list application is a simple application for tracking and storing a records of ongoing people flow in training course, school or any other organization with many paticepants at the same time.

 ## Prerequisites for launching
  - Maven